bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Your service URLs

-Since BigCommerce will be sending requests, you will need to provide BigCommerce with URLs that can accept quote requests and optionally a URL to check and validate connection options during app registration.
-These can be any valid HTTPS URL using port `443`, for example:
+Because BigCommerce sends your app requests, you need to provide BigCommerce with a URL that accepts quote requests and, optionally, a URL to check and validate connection options during app registration.
+These can be any valid HTTPS URLs that use port `443`, for example:

 `https://example.com/rate`